datadvance/DjangoChannelsGraphqlWs/README.md

     - [Contributing](#contributing)
     - [Acknowledgements](#acknowledgements)

-# Django Channels based WebSocket GraphQL server with Graphene-like subscriptions

 ## Features

 - WebSocket-based GraphQL server implemented on the Django Channels.
 - Graphene-like subscriptions.
 - Parallel execution of requests.
 - Customizable notification strategies:
     - Single subscription can be put to multiple subscription groups.
     - Notification can be suppressed in the resolver.
 Useful to avoid self-notifications.
     - Optional subscription confirmation message.
 Necessary to avoid race conditions in the client logic.

 ## Installation